norbutlepcha25/CSF302/docs/unit4.md

 ### 4.2.1 Standard Matrix Multiplication

+Before going into Standard Matrix Multiplication, analyse the ways the sqare matrices are multiplies.
+The standard way of multiplying any sqaure matrix is is as follow.

 Given two 𝑛 × 𝑛 matrices(square matrix) 𝐴 and 𝐵, the product 𝐶 = 𝐴×𝐵 is also an 𝑛×𝑛 matrix where

 $$